Here are the people who make it happen

 Kate is an Associate at Social Finance, working primarily on projects within the Health and Social Care practice.
 Focusing particularly on scaling social care that better draws on community resources, Kate is working on the Shared Lives Impact Incubator (with projects in Manchester and Lambeth) and the Reconnections project in Worcestershire.
 Kate joined Social Finance in October 2015, before which she managed Plan UK’s multi-year ‘Financial Education for Girls’ partnership with Credit Suisse, and worked with Barclays and Care UK on ‘Banking for Change’ – developing and extending vulnerable individuals’ access to basic financial services across seven countries.
 Before Plan UK Kate worked in Oxfam’s Corporate Partnerships team and in the UK Poverty Programme, within which she helped to establish Oxfam’s partnership with Unilever, FareShare and the Trussell Trust.
 Kate holds a BA in English from the University of Oxford.

-Lina is an Analyst at Social Finance.
-She previously worked as a Consultant at The Boston Consulting Group (BCG), where she was a core member of both the public sector and the NHS team, and worked across a range of strategic and operational projects.
-Lina previously worked for the UN Refugee Agency, the German Development Agency (GIZ) and the Preda Foundation.
+Lina previously worked as a Consultant at The Boston Consulting Group (BCG), where she was a member of the NHS team and the public sector core group.
+She co-authored “A tale of two funds”, a report assessing Futurebuilders, the first social investment fund in the UK.
+Prior to this, Lina worked for the UN Refugee Agency, the German Development Agency (GIZ) and the Preda Foundation.

-She holds an MPA in Public and Economic Policy from London School of Economics as well as a BA in Economics and a BA in International Affairs from the University of St.Gallen.
+Lina is a Trustee for Age UK East London and a mentor for IntoUniversity.
+She holds an MPA in Public and Economic Policy from London School of Economics, a BA in Economics and a BA in International Affairs from the University of St.Gallen.

 Lisa Barclay - Director